jeremytanjianle/fasttext-in-pytorch/README.md

 ## Fasttext Subword Embeddings in PyTorch
-[FastText](https://github.com/facebookresearch/fastText) is great for things like handling OOV words using subwords...
+[FastText](https://github.com/facebookresearch/fastText) is an incredible word embedding with a decent partial solution to handle OOV words and incorporate lexical similarity.
 <img src='img/model_summary.png' width="400" height="200">
 but what if we need to pass gradients through our fasttext embeddings?